Everest Base Camp Elevation

 - Pass through Sagarmatha National Park and explore the flora and fauna over there.

-There are two base camps of the world’s highest peak, Everest.
+There are two base camps for the world’s highest peak, Everest.
 With its border between Nepal and Tibet, autonomous China, there are two major routes to the Base camp of Everest.

 Base camps are the campsites at the base of the mountain that is used by the climbers during their ascends and descends.